Domestic Hot Water Coil Troubleshooting

 Boiler DHW Coil Troubleshooting

 The following diagram is the proper piping of a DHW coil.
-It is important to the way the control senses the temperature change to have the cold water to the inlet side and the hot from the outlet side of the DHW coil.
-With lower water volume in the boilers today there will be a lot of temperature swings in the DHW coil.
+It is important to control the way the control senses the temperature change to have the cold water on the inlet side and the hot water on the outlet side of the DHW coil.
+With lower water volume in the boilers today, there will be a lot of temperature swings in the DHW coil.
 We strongxly suggest the use of an automatic mixing valve as shown below.
 This serves two purposes.
 It will give you a more even & safe temperature at the faucets and extends the draw time for your hot water.

-Even though this is a very expensive way to make hot water you can reduce the fuel bill slightly by turning the water temperature down as low as you can and still have enough hot water for your showers and sinks.
-An aquastat controls the water temperature in the boiler and tries to maintain the water hot enough to give you plenty of hot water to satisfy your needs.
-The older controls will have 3 knobs.
-A high limit, low limit, and a differential.
-The rule is there must be a minimum of 20ºf between the high and low settings.
-The differential setting should be all the way up to 20ºf - 25ºf.
-Most cast iron and steel boilers will allow the high limit to be set at a maximum of 210ºf.
+Even though this is a costly way to make hot water you can reduce the fuel bill slightly by turning the water temperature down as low as you can and still have enough hot water for your showers and sinks.
+An aquastat controls the water temperature in the boiler, maintaining it hot enough to provide plenty of hot water to meet your needs.
+The older controls will have three knobs.
+A high limit, a low limit, and a differential.
+The rule is that there must be a minimum of 20°F between the high and low settings.
+The differential setting should be up to 20F - 25F.
+Most cast iron and steel boilers will allow the high limit to be set at a maximum of 210F.
 Check your manufacturer's instructions.
 Many customers will turn the temperatures down in the summer and back up in the winter.
-This is not needed, when you have determined the settings to supply enough hot water just leave them there summer and winter.
-When we understand the operation of this control you will agree.
+This is not needed; once you have determined the settings to supply enough hot water, you can leave them unchanged, both in summer and winter.
+When we understand the operation of this control, you will agree.

 Let's look at the wiring terminals first.
-There are terminals marker L1 and L2.
-On control wiring this is always Line 1 (hot) and Line 2 (neutral).
+There are terminal markers L1 and L2.
+On control wiring, this is always Line 1 (hot) and Line 2 (neutral).
 We also have B1 and B2.
 This is the burner operation.
-B1 is burner hot and B2 is burner neutral.
+B1 is the burner hot, and B2 is the burner neutral.
 We have C1 and C2.
 These are the same as the B1 & B2 except they operate the circulator.
 The ZR and ZC terminals are probably the most misunderstood terminals on these controls.
-They should always be used when you are zoning with circulators and using add on relay(s).
+They should always be used when you are zoning with circulators and using add-on relay(s).
 This control acts as a circulator reverse control.
-What this means is when the low limit setting - 10ºf is reached, the burner turns on and the circulator turns off, so you have enough domestic hot water.
-As the water heats up again the circulator restarts.
+What this means is that when the low limit setting of 10F is reached, the burner turns on and the circulator turns off, ensuring you have enough domestic hot water.
+As the water heats up again, the circulator restarts.

-The ZR & ZC terminals when wired in properly will make all the other circulators start and stop as the water temperature changes.
-If the other zones of heat are not wired in this way the circulators will run until the thermostats call for heat ends.
-You may experience domestic hot water fluctuation or run out of hot water if you have larger water volume zones.
+The ZR & ZC terminals, when wired in properly, will make all the other circulators start and stop as the water temperature changes.
+If the other zones of heat are not wired in this way, the circulators will run until the thermostats call for heat ends.
+You may experience fluctuations in domestic hot water or run out of hot water if you have larger water volume zones.

 This is an older electromechanically control.
 The newer electronic controls operate differently.

 Let's understand the function of the three knobs on the older style aquastats.
 The high limit is active only when the thermostat is calling for heat.
 The low limit is set to maintain water temperature for domestic hot water use.
 The differential tells the burner how much temperature to make up on a call from the low limit.
 The operation of this control is confusing to many.
-Let's assume the control is set at 200ºf high limit, 170ºf low limit and a 25ºf differential setting.
+Let's assume the control is set at 200F high limit, 170F low limit, and a 25F differential setting.
 The control has a 10ºf differential built into the high and low limits.
-This means if the temperature drops 10ºf from the low limit the burner will start and not to be more confusing but, if the circulator is also running at this time, it will shut down the circulator at this point.
-If you are in a call for heat the burner will shut off at 200ºf (this will not shut down the circulator) and come back on at 190ºf as long as there is still a call for heat.
-You can see the built in 10ºf differential from Honeywell (in black to the left) The red numbers are our settings.
+This means that if the temperature drops 10F from the low limit, the burner will start.
+To avoid confusion, if the circulator is also running at this time, it will shut down the circulator at this point.
+If you are in a call for heat, the burner will shut off at 200°F (this will not shut down the circulator) and come back on at 190°F as long as there is still a call for heat.
+You can see the built-in 10F differential from Honeywell (in black to the left).
+The red numbers are our settings.

 Example High, Low and Differential Limit Settings

 The aquastat operates off the low limit for the hot water demand.
 It still has the 10f differential built into the low limit to start the burner.
-The burner will run until it brings the temperature up the amount of the differential which should be set at 20f - 25f.
-The action is with a low limit setting of 180ºf the burner will fire when the temperature drops to 170ºf (180ºf - 10ºf).
-The burner will run until the temperature rises the amount of the adjustable differential.
-The control will cycle between 170ºf and 195ºf, with a 25ºf differential, until the thermostat calls for heat.
-The formula for this operation is (Low limit- 10f)+differential.
+The burner will run until it brings the temperature up the amount of the differential, which should be set at 20f - 25°F. The action is with a low limit setting of 180F.
+The burner will fire when the temperature drops to 170°F (180°F - 10°F).
+The burner will run until the temperature rises by the amount of the adjustable differential.
+The control will cycle between 170F and 195F, with a 25F differential, until the thermostat calls for heat.
+The formula for this operation is (Low limit- 10f) + differential.

 Low Limit Operation

 When we get a call for heat, the burner will fire and run the temperature up to the high limit setting.
-In our example it is 200ºf.
+In our example, it is 200ºf.
 The burner will shut off.
-When the temperature drops 10ºf the burner will re-fire if there is still a call for heat.
-When the call for heat ends the boiler water temperature will drop to the low limit setting minus 10ºf and re-fire adding the differential temperature and shutting off again as the above picture.
+When the temperature drops 10F, the burner will re-fire if there is still a call for heat.
+When the call for heat ends, the boiler water temperature will drop to the low limit setting minus 10F and re-fire, adding the differential temperature and shutting off again as shown in the above picture.
 It will run this way until another call for heat is activated to supply hot water.

 High Limit operation